 What you need to know about holidays and entitlements this festive season

-Closedown periods: In a closedown period, and your employment agreements includes a clause explaining this, employees can be required to use annual holidays or take unpaid leave.
+If your business operates a closedown period, and your employment agreements includes a clause explaining this, employees can be required to use annual holidays or take unpaid leave during your closure.
 Closedown periods are available to employers provided they are “customarily” used, and employees are given at least 14 days’ notice of the dates of this.

-Annual holidays: Off the back of national lockdowns this year, employees may have less accrued annual holidays to use.
-Employees who are entitled to annual holidays, can be required to take these with 14 days’ notice, if agreement as to the timing of holidays cannot be reached
+Annual holidays: Employees who are entitled to annual holidays, can be required to take these with 14 days’ notice, if agreement as to the timing of holidays cannot be reached.

-Public holidays: Employees are entitled to be paid for any public holiday, even if they don’t work that day, if it falls on a day that would ‘otherwise be a working day’ for them.
+Public holidays: Employees are entitled to be paid for any public holiday, even if they don’t work that day, if it falls on a day that would have ‘otherwise been a working day’ (OWD) for them.

-Where an employee works on a public holiday, they must be paid at the employee’s normal pay plus half that amount again, and if the public holiday is on a day that an employee would otherwise have worked, they will also be entitled to an alternative holiday.
-Alternative holidays can either be used, by agreement or at the employer’s direction, or may be cashed out by agreement.
+Where an employee works on a public holiday, they must be paid at the employee’s ordinary pay plus half that amount again for time worked, and if the public holiday is on an OWD, they will also be entitled to a full day alternative holiday.

 Message for Employers

 If you would like advice regarding public holidays, annual holiday entitlements or closedowns please contact our team.

 Disclaimer: We remind you that while this article provides commentary on employment law, health and safety and immigration topics, it should not be used as a substitute for legal or professional advice for specific situations.
 Please seek legal advice from your lawyer for any questions specific to your workplace.